Astana Opera: Description

 It is the second newly built opera house in Astana, as the Palace of Peace and Reconciliation, hosting a 1500 seats opera hall, was completed in 2006.
 It is considered the third biggest opera house in the world; one of its remarkable characteristics is the 1.6 ton chandelier hanging in the 13 m high concourse.
 The opera house has also several facilities, such as a restaurant and all installations required for the troupe's rehearsals.
-The style of the opera house is inspired by the Italian theaters of the 19th century, but also include typical elements of the national heritage, such as frescos of Sharyn Canyon and Burabay.
+The style of the opera house is inspired by the Ancient Greek architecture,but also include typical elements of the national heritage, such as frescos of Sharyn Canyon and Burabay.

 Troupe and repertoire

-The opera house hosts its own orchestra and ballet and opera troupe, playing mostly classical opera; their repertoire includes majors classical pieces, such as the opera La traviata or Tosca and the ballet The Nutcracker, but also national pieces, such as the operas Abai and Birzhan and Sara.
+The opera house hosts its own orchestra, ballet, and opera troupe, performing mostly opera.
+Their repertoire includes major pieces, such as the operas La traviata or Tosca and the ballet The Nutcracker, but also national pieces, such as the operas Abai and Birzhan and Sara.
 The orchestra is 90% young musicians.
 The troupe was on tour in 2014, performing in New York City, Toronto and Paris.